SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 ## Function call (invocation)

 Invoking a function means telling the compiler to execute that function.
-The CPU do that and then, when the function ends, it returns to the place where it has been invoked to resume execution.
+The CPU does that and then, when the function ends, it returns to the place where it has been invoked to resume execution.
 You put the function call whenever you need it, but needless to say, you can also never invoke it.